lmeller-git/Kasino/README.md

 #### Ordering and Consistency Guarantees:

-- **Relaxed Specification**: if the wrapped collection has some specficiation, `Bandits` relax that specification based on the chosen strategy.
+- **Relaxed Specification**: if the wrapped collection has some specification, `Bandits` relax that specification based on the chosen strategy.
 - **Linearizability**: if the wrapped collection is linearizable, all operations on `Bandits` are also linearizable with respect to their relaxed specification.

 #### Relaxation